+- 3.1 We ensure that the principles listed in section 2, above, are integrated into other relevant policies, plans and strategies, including:

+- Accessibility Plan

+- Admissions Policy

+- Alternative Provision Policy

 - Anti-bullying Policy

 - Behaviour Policy

 - CEIAG and Work Experience Policy

 - Pupil Premium Strategy

 - RSE Policy

 - Safeguarding Policy

 - SEND Policy

 - Tackling Extremism and Radicalisation Policy

-4. Addressing prejudice-related incidents and bullying
+4 Addressing prejudice-related incidents and bullying

-4.1 The School is opposed to all forms of prejudice which stand in the way of us fulfilling our legal duties referred to in section 1.

-4.2 There is guidance for staff on how prejudice-related incidents should be identified, dealt with and recorded.
-This guidance is part of the Staff Handbook, located on the Staff Portal and is referred to in the Behaviour Policy.

-4.3.
-Teaching and support staff are trained on how to record prejudice-related incidents on My Concern and sims.
+- 4.1 The School is opposed to all forms of prejudice which stand in the way of us fulfilling our legal duties referred to in section 1. - 4.2 There is guidance for staff on how prejudice-related incidents should be identified, dealt with and recorded.
+This guidance is part of the Staff Handbook, located on the Staff Portal and is referred to in the Behaviour Policy. - 4.3 Teaching and support staff are trained on how to record prejudice-related incidents on My Concern and Sims.
 Data is analysed by the DSL and is a standing item in weekly SLT and PLT meetings.
-Patterns are identified and addressed.

-4.4 Students are made aware through PDC, assemblies and tutor time, of the various ways that they can report prejudice-related incidents and bullying, for example, reporting to teachers, heads of year, pastoral support staff, Welfare Hub support workers, or anonymously through Tootoot.
+Patterns are identified and addressed. - 4.4 Students are made aware through PDC, assemblies and tutor time, of the various ways that they can report prejudice-related incidents and bullying, for example, reporting to teachers, heads of year, pastoral support staff, Welfare Hub support workers, or anonymously through Tootoot.

-5. Roles and responsibilities
+5 Roles and responsibilities

-5.1 The School's governing body responsible for ensuring that the School complies with legislation, and that this policies and related procedures are implemented.
+5.1 The School's governing body responsible for ensuring that the School complies with legislation, and that this policy and related procedures are implemented.

-5.2 There is a link governor for DEI who regularly meets with the Head of DEI to discuss the progress made towards achieving the School's Equality Objectives.

-5.3.
-The Headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of discrimination.

-5.4 A member of SLT - Head of DEI - has day-to-day responsibility for co-ordinating the implementation of the policy.

-- 5.5 All staff are expected to: - Promote an inclusive and collaborative ethos in their classroom and around the school site; - Deal with any prejudice-related incidents that might occur; - Plan and deliver a curriculum that reflect the principles referred to in section 3;
+- 5.2 There is a link governor for DEI who regularly meets with the Head of DEI to discuss the progress made towards achieving the School's Equality Objectives. - 5.3 The Headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of discrimination. - 5.4 A member of SLT Head of DEI has day-to-day responsibility for co-ordinating the implementation of the policy. - 5.5 All staff are expected to: - Promote an inclusive and collaborative ethos in their classroom and around the school site; - Deal with any prejudice-related incidents that might occur; - Plan and deliver a curriculum that reflect the principles referred to in section 3; - Support pupils in their classroom for whom English in an additional language; - Close the gap between disadvantaged pupils and non-disadvantaged pupils, through quality first teaching and exploiting opportunities to promote cultural capital; - Keep up-to-date with equalities legislation relevant to their own work.

-Reviewed by the Assistant Head Equality, Diversity and Inclusion

-- Support pupils in their classroom for whom English in an additional language; - Close the gap between disadvantaged pupils and non-disadvantaged pupils, through quality first teaching and exploiting opportunities to promote cultural capital; - Keep up-to-date with equalities legislation relevant to their own work.

-6. Information and resources
+6 Information and resources

-6.1 This policy is found on the School's website and is known to all governors and staff and is accessible to parents.

-6.2 All staff have access to a selection of resources on the Staff Portal which explain concepts related to DEI, such as a glossary of terms, meanings of acronyms; and gives suggested further reading materials.
+- 6.1 This policy is found on the School's website and is known to all governors and staff and is accessible to parents. - 6.2 All staff have access to a selection of resources on the Staff Portal which explain concepts related to DEI, such as a glossary of terms, meanings of acronyms; and gives suggested further reading materials.

-7. Religious observance
+7 Religious observance

-7.1 We respect the religious beliefs and practices of all staff, students and parents, and comply with reasonable requests relating to religious observance and practice.

-7.2 The wearing of religious symbols in accordance with a students' faith is permitted.
+- 7.1 We respect the religious beliefs and practices of all staff, students and parents, and comply with reasonable requests relating to religious observance and practice. - 7.2 The wearing of religious symbols in accordance with a students' faith is permitted.

-8. Staff development and training
+8 Staff development and training